Skate punk: Mainstream success (1990s and early 2000s)

 As skate punk became more popular during the 1990s, it changed into a more melodic genre.
 During this time, some skate punk bands experienced mainstream success and were featured at events such as the Warped Tour, which started in 1995.
-Prominent skate punk bands of the 1990s include Consumed, Good Riddance, Strung Out, NOFX, Goldfinger, Lagwagon, Guttermouth, No Use for a Name, Blink-182, Face to Face, Slick Shoes, MxPx, Unwritten Law, Ten Foot Pole, Screeching Weasel, Bad Religion, the Offspring, and Pennywise.
+Prominent skate punk bands of the 1990s include Consumed, Good Riddance, Strung Out, NOFX, Goldfinger, Lagwagon, Guttermouth, Bodyjar, No Use for a Name, Blink-182, Face to Face, Slick Shoes, MxPx, Unwritten Law, Ten Foot Pole, Screeching Weasel, Bad Religion, the Offspring, and Pennywise.

 Skate punk broke into the mainstream in 1994.
 The Offspring's album Smash, released in 1994, launched the band into the mainstream.
 Smash, certified 6× platinum by the Recording Industry Association of America (RIAA), sold at least 6.3 million copies in the United States and at least 5 million copies outside the United States.
 NOFX's 1994 album Punk in Drublic was eventually certified gold by the RIAA on May 5, 2000.
 Unlike other 1990s punk rock bands, NOFX never signed to a major record label.
 Also, NOFX has not given permission for its music videos to be played on channels like MTV and VH1.
 Explaining this decision NOFX member Fat Mike said: "We made the 'Leave It Alone' video, and we decided not to send it to MTV.
-We just didn't want to be a part of that machine, of that punk wave.
+We just didn't want to be a part of that machine, of that 'punk wave.'
 I think it's one of the best decisions we've ever made."
 California skate punk band Face to Face had local success with their song "Disconnected", which was played often on California radio station KROQ-FM.
 With "Disconnected" constantly playing on KROQ-FM, Face to Face's 1995 album Big Choice sold more than 100,000 copies.